HISTORY OF THE NATIVITY SEASON

 …around the same time.

-While we have historical documentation that Christmas was celebrated on December 25th as early as A.D.
-330 in the Western Church, the Eastern Church celebrated their holiday on January 6th, known as Epiphany (or Theophany) with the visit of the Wise Men.
+While we have historical documentation that Christmas was celebrated on December 25th as early as the 3rd century in the Western Church, the Eastern Church celebrated their holiday on January 6th, known as Epiphany (or Theophany) with the visit of the Wise Men.
 We’ll look at the History of Epiphany in January.

 Bill Petro, your friendly neighborhood historian